 - Essential requirements

-- Obligations of the other economic operators
+- Obligations of other economic operators

 - Free movement